trviph/saigon/content/posts/dual-write.en.md

 the listing will never be visible and the seller will lose their potential customer and income.
 This can possibly damage the reputation of the e-commerce platform among sellers.

-# Some Solutions that Do not Work
+# Some Solutions That Do Not Work

 Now that we know what dual writing is and the problems it brings, let's discuss some solutions and why they won't work.

-## Revert the Data Back
+## Revert The Data Back

 Can we revert the data back?
 Yes, but a revert is also a fallable operation, so what if the revert also fails, not to mention we have to store some kind of state before reverting.